OpenDSA/OpenDSA/RST/en/IS/GraphIntro.rst

        To simplify our graph API, we will assume that there are no dupicate edges, and no edges that connect a node to itself.

-.. odsascript:: AV/Graph/GdefundefCON.js
+.. odsascript:: AV/Graph/GdirundirCON.js
 .. odsascript:: AV/Graph/GneighborCON.js
-.. odsascript:: AV/Development/GIntroDefCON.js
+.. odsascript:: AV/Graph/GpathDefCON.js
 .. odsascript:: AV/Graph/GconcomCON.js
 .. odsascript:: AV/Development/GIntroRepCON2_2.js
 .. odsascript:: AV/Development/GIntroRepCON2_3.js
-.. odsascript:: AV/Development/GIntroPathCON.js
+.. odsascript:: AV/Development/GIntroDefCON.js